Universal R\'enyi Entropy of Quasiparticle Excitations

-{\it{Discussion}}: In this letter we have used the extremely gapped fermionic and bosonic Hamiltonians and calculated exactly the R\'enyi entropy in the quasiparticle excited states.
+{\it{Discussion}}: In this letter we have used the extremely gapped fermionic and bosonic Hamiltonians and calculated exactly the R\'enyi entanglement entropy in the quasiparticle excited states.
 In addition to the universal terms derived for large $k_i$ in \cite{Castro-Alvaredo:2018dja,Castro-Alvaredo:2018bij,Castro-Alvaredo:2019irt,Castro-Alvaredo:2019lmj} we found extra terms that cannot be ignored in the limit of small difference between the excited momenta.
 Technically, the additional term comes from the (anti)commuting relations of the local modes, and we could call them ``exchange term''.
-The exchange term is larger when the quasiparticles have closer but different momenta.
-These extra terms are also universal up to some degree.
+The exchange term is larger when the quasiparticles have closer but distinct momenta.
+These extra terms are also valid beyond the regime they are derived.
 For example, we realized that for the free fermionic Hamiltonian (\ref{fermionchain}) and the XY chain (\ref{XYchain}) the result (\ref{fermionZRk1k2}) remains intact also for the Hamiltonian with general parameters $\g,\lam$ and momenta $k_1,k_2$ as long as the condition (\ref{condition}) is satisfied.
 It is expected that if one considers a generic Hamiltonian $H=H_g+\lambda\sum_{j=1}^L(a_j^{\dagger}a_j-\frac{1}{2})$ in the large $\lambda$ limit one recovers the result (\ref{fermionZRk1k2}).
-We also note that the magnon states considered in the supplementary material of \cite{Castro-Alvaredo:2018dja} leads to the same result as ours after considering the limit that $k_i$'s are general.
-The same argument can be also applied for bosonic systems which support the idea of the universality of our results.
-Our universality arguments can be also generalized to the double interval situation in the case of the fermionic and bosonic chains.
+We also note that the magnon states considered in the supplemental material of \cite{Castro-Alvaredo:2018dja} leads to the same result as ours after considering the limit that $k_i$'s are general.
+The same argument can be also applied for bosonic systems which supports the idea of the universality of our results.
+Our universality argument can be also generalized to the double interval situation in the case of the fermionic and bosonic chains.
 However, the double interval case in the XY chain ends up to have a completely novel behavior.
 Instead of the universal results discovered in \cite{Castro-Alvaredo:2018dja} we found a new universal term with new additional terms.
 The difference from the fermionic chain is due to the fact that the local degrees of freedom of the XY chain are the Pauli matrices not the spinless fermions.
 We expect the equations (\ref{ZRuniversal1}) and (\ref{ZRuniversal2}) to be also universal as far as one considers double interval in quantum spin-$\f12$ chains.